Part 07: How to Find Articles for My Blog Topic

 - Believing that these type of articles do not make them money

 When they’re there, they may look around and read other articles and may buy something.
-They are never a waste of time.
+These articles are never a waste of time.
 So where can you find what to write about?
-There are many methods which I will show you below.

 Method 1 – Ezine Articles

 My favourite place to start is at a website called Ezine Articles.
 This is a website where various authors write articles on a whole variety of topics.
-I go there to get my ideas for writing because these authors have already done most of the research for you.
-Almost half a million authors write there about a whole variety of topics.
+I go there to get my ideas for writing, because the authors have already done most of the research for you.
+Almost 500,000 authors write there about a whole variety of topics.

 Many of them use this type of website to write an article and then link that back to their own website.
-This website has strict standards for writing so the information is good.
-The people writing there also want to rank those articles so they also have to do the keyword research.
+The site has strict standards for writing, so the information is good.
+The people writing there also want to rank their articles, so they also have to do the keyword research.
 All of this adds up to a very useful resource for finding examples of articles to write.

 - Product Reviews

-- Coffee Grinder Tips
+- Coffee-grinder Tips

 - Roasting Coffee Beans